Satyamaddipati/satyamaddipati.github.io/_pages/about.md

 ## The Story So Far

 Hey!
-I'm Satya Bhargav Maddipati, but most people just call me Satya.
+I'm Satya Bhargav Maddipati, but most people call me Satya.
 I'm currently a graduate student at the University of Wisconsin-Madison, pursuing my MS in Computer Science with a focus on Machine Learning and AI.

 ![Chicago Adventures](/assets/images/chicago_downtown.JPG)
 *Exploring Chicago - one of my favorite cities! 🌃*